Lemon Smoothie

 —Cynthia

-Why You’ll Love This Recipe For Lemon Smoothies
+Why You’ll Love This Lemon Smoothie Recipe

-- Big lemon flavor – Between the juice and zest, this smoothie brings serious citrus energy.
+- Big lemon flavor – between the juice and zest, this smoothie brings serious citrus energy.

-- Just the right amount of sweet – Honey balances the tartness without overpowering.
+- Just the right amount of sweet – honey balances the tartness without overpowering.

-- Quick and blender-friendly – Toss it all in, hit blend, and it’s ready in under 5 minutes.
+- Quick and blender-friendly – toss it all in, hit blend, and it’s ready in under 5 minutes.

 A full recipe card, including exact ingredient amounts, appears at the bottom of this post.